-IV.
-ADDITIONAL INFORMATION
+4. ADDITIONAL INFORMATION

-If you have any questions regarding agricultural zoning or applying for a farmland preservation agreement, you may contact your local county extension office or zoning administrator, or call the Wisconsin Department of Agriculture, Trade and Consumer Protection at (608) 224-4633.
+If you have any questions regarding agricultural zoning or applying for a farmland preservation agreement, you may contact your local county extension office or zoning administrator, or call the Wisconsin Department of Agriculture, Trade and Consumer Protection at (608) 224-4621 or DATCPWorkingLands@wisconsin.gov.